Sabbath KeepingBuy this book now »

 Finding Freedom in the Rhythms of Rest

-Sabbath Keeping is the best selling of Lynne's books, currently in its tenth printing.
+Sabbath Keeping is the best selling of Lynne's books.
+It was chosen as a book of the day for the Urbana Missions Conference moret than a dozen years after it was published.
 It is the first Christian book on the sabbath to draw on dozens of interviews with real-life sabbath keepers.
 The sabbath is discussed as a way to learn to experience God’s grace, and practical suggestions are given for

 - what to cease doing on the sabbath and